Nitrolabs/nitrolabs/README.md

-Worthy - Free Bootstrap Template
+NitroLabs Marketing Site
 =======================================================================

-Worhty is a Multipurpose One Page Template based on Bootstrap 3 Framework.
+Based on the Worthy Multipurpose One Page Template.
-You can use it for corporate, business and agency webpages as well as portfolio and personal webpages.
+The template can be used for corporate, business and agency webpages as well as portfolio and personal webpages.

-If you like the template and find it useful, please help us spread the word :-)

 - Theme version: v1.0
 - Release Date: 13 Nov 2014